pseudoseed/personal-financial-dashboard/DOCKER_README.md

 2. **Database**: The SQLite database contains sensitive financial data - ensure proper backups
 3. **Network**: Consider using a reverse proxy (nginx) for production deployments
 4. **Updates**: Regularly update the application and dependencies
+5. **Cron Jobs**: Monitor cron logs for any sync failures or errors

 ## Production Recommendations